KevTaylor1990/Project-1/README.md

 * The navigation font is clear and the color contrasts well to the background.
 * The navigation bar clearly tells the user the name of the website and makes navigtating the different page simple.

+### Website
+* The webite has a light blue background with white text.

 ### - Home
 * The Home page has a background image which is calming to create a preaceful first experience to the website.
 * There is a small paragragh telling the user what the site is about.